-Future NZ IFRS pronouncements
+Future NZ IFRS Pronouncements

-Certain new standards, amendments and interpretations to existing standards have been published that are mandatory for the Group's accounting periods beginning on or after 1 July 2012 or later periods.
+Certain new standards, amendments and interpretations to existing standards have been published that are mandatory for the Group's accounting periods beginning on or after 1 July 2013 or later periods.
 The Group has identified the following standards as relevant and note that adoption will not have a material effect on the Group's accounts, but will require additional disclosure or format changes:

-- NZ IAS 1 Presentation of items of other comprehensive income effective for annual periods beginning on or after 1 July 2012. - NZ IFRS 9 Financial Instruments effective for annual periods beginning on or after 1 January 2015. - NZ IFRS 10 Consolidated Financial Statements effective for annual periods beginning on or after 1 January 2013. - NZ IFRS 12 Disclosure of Interests in Other Entities effective for annual periods beginning on or after 1 January 2013. - NZ IFRS 13 Fair Value Measurement effective for annual periods beginning on or after 1 January 2013. - NZ IAS 12 (amendment), Income Tax Deferred Tax: Recovery of Underlying Assets effective for annual periods beginning on or after 1 January 2012. - NZ IAS 28 Investments in Associates and Joint Ventures (2011) effective for annual periods beginning on or after 1 January 2013.
+- NZ IFRS 7 Financial Instruments Disclosure effective for annual periods beginning on or after 1 January 2013. - NZ IFRS 9 Financial Instruments effective for annual periods beginning on or after 1 January 2015. - NZ IFRS 10 Consolidated Financial Statements effective for annual periods beginning on or after 1 January 2013. - NZ IFRS 11 Joint Arrangements effective for annual periods beginning on or after 1 January 2013. - NZ IFRS 12 Disclosure of Interests in Other Entities effective for annual periods beginning on or after 1 January 2013. - NZ IFRS 13 Fair Value Measurement effective for annual periods beginning on or after 1 January 2013. - NZ IAS 27 Consolidated and Separate Financial Statements effective from 1 January 2013. - NZ IAS 28 Investments in Associates and Joint Ventures (2011) effective for annual periods beginning on or after 1 January 2013.